 my astonishment in a shop one

-day at seeing the same story (FF #13) in an issue of COLLECTORS' ITEM CLASSICS that I had already
+in an issue of COLLECTORS' ITEM CLASSICS after I had

 discernible, although it wasn't